 11. Use a rolling pin to flatten.

-12. Roll the thepla to a round flatbread of about 5 to 6 inches in diameter.
+12. Roll the dough to a round flatbread of about 7 to 8 inches in diameter.

 Cook Methi Thepla

 13. Heat a tawa or large skillet over medium-high heat.
-Once hot, place the flattened thepla onto the surface.
+Once hot, place the flattened and rolled dough onto the surface.

 Let cook for under a minute until just starting to become light golden or you see faint air pockets on the top.